benfrankel/pyri_state/README.md

 `pyri_state` is a flexible alternative to `bevy_state`.
 In `pyri_state`, states are double-buffered resources with a fixed flush point and some tooling around change detection and system ordering.

+The next state is stored in a simple `StateBuffer` by default, but this can be swapped for a `StateStack`, a fixed `StateSequence`, or any custom data structure with a single line of code.

 # Showcase

 ```rust